LESFMIP-sprint/sprint-info/README.md

 # CANARI Sprint DOCUMENTATION
 ====================

-This project represents the documentation for the CANARA Sprint.
+This project represents the documentation for the CANARI Sprint.

 It was assembled based on the mkdocs package.